 Restricted banks are primarily engaged in capital market and merchant banking activities.
 They can accept deposits with maturities of at least HK$500,000.

-For anyone considering a career in banking in Hong Kong, this list will be a helpful guide to where to start.
+Moody’s has a negative outlook for Hong Kong’s banking system.
+For anyone considering a career in banking in Hong Kong, this list is a helpful guide on where to start.
 To learn more, see all our list of financial institutions.
-Moody’s has a negative outlook for Hong Kong’s banking system.

 The top banks in Hong Kong are:

 Founded in 1865, the HSBC bank is located in Central Hong Kong.
-It provides a range of personal, commercial and corporate banking financial services in 67 countries around the world.
+It provides a wide range of personal, commercial, and corporate banking financial services in 67 countries around the world.
 The bank employs around 235,175 staff.